saltstack/salt-enhancement-proposals/0019-master-non-root.md

 * Everything for `root` goes also for Windows' `SYSTEM`?
 * The myriad of pillars/engines etc might require additional configuration/access/documentation if they access local files/sockets
 * `XDG_` equivalents on Mac, Win, BSD, etc.
+* grains; if salt-master is configured to load these, how many of those need `root` and how graceful do they fail

 ## `syspaths`